ballerina-guides/hotel-reservation-demo/back-end/bal-hotel-reservation-api/DemoSteps.md

 # How to Implement the Hotel Reservation API

 1) Create a Ballerina Project with name `hotel-reservation-api`
-2) Refer README.md and generate the Record Types for the service.
+2) Refer README.md and generate the Record types for the service.
 3) Write init function to load rooms using json in the resources/rooms.json.
 4) Write a service for implement API for hotel reservation front end.
    It should provide following API paths.
 Refer README.md for more on service resources.